vicentelyrio/fc-28-soil-hygrometer/README.md

 ![FC-28](https://cdn.instructables.com/FKM/46UR/IOOM3G6A/FKM46URIOOM3G6A.MEDIUM.jpg)

-Take raw measurements using `getRaw` and set thresholds min and max if needed.
-The range are between 0 and 1023.
+Take raw measurements using `getRaw` and set min and max thresholds if necessary.
+The range is between 0 and 1023.

-Get percent reads using `getMoisture`
+Get percentage moisture reading by using `getMoisture`

-Use
+Example
 --

 ```